Gakkilovemath/tick/doc/index.rst

            <h2>Proximal operators</h2>
         </a>
         <p>
-           Proximal operators for penalization of models weights
+           Flexible proximal operators for penalization of models weights.
+It can be used seeminglessly with (almost) any model and any solver.
+            This module is used throughout the library.
         </p>
      </div>
  </div>